WLR86/vimconfig/README.md

 # vimconfig
-My personal ViM config
+My personal Vim config

-I'm a Vim lover, although I used and tested a whole bunch of text editors and IDEs, ViM is still my favorite tool.
+I'm a Vim lover, although I used and tested a whole bunch of text editors and IDEs, Vim is still my favorite tool.
-This repo allows me to deploy my ViM env to all my servers/machines.
+This repo allows me to deploy my Vim env to all my servers/machines.

 I mostly do LAMP dev and sysadmin tasks on Debian 7/8/9 servers, so if you think it might suit your needs too, feel free to clone it :).